Nun [now Abbess] Seraphima (Dimitrova) [1]

 and to Orthodoxy...”

-Let us briefly acquaint ourselves
+Let us briefly

-which Mr. Kostryukov discerns in the saint an inclination toward dialogue with
+Anglican hierarchy, in which Mr. Kostryukov discerns in the saint an

-the Anglicans and a readiness to agree to their ritual differences.
+inclination toward dialogue with the Anglicans and a readiness to agree to

-In the opening part of his
+In the opening part

-Anglican Church, or certain of its members, took from the seventeenth to the
+the Anglican Church, or certain of its members, took from the seventeenth to

-twentieth century to pave the way for a return to the bosom of the Orthodox
+the twentieth century to pave the way for a return to the bosom of the Orthodox

 Church.
 The chief obstacle on this path is the problem of the broken apostolic